 C-suite executives are crucial to the success or failure of a business.
 With the variety of c-suite roles out there, it is sometimes hard to tell the difference between them all.
 The two at the top of the hierarchy are a chief executive officer (CEO) and a chief operating officer (COO) but, what do both of these roles entail?

 A chief executive officer is the highest-ranking role in the business.
 Duties include making major corporate decisions, managing the overall operations and resources, acting as the primary contact for the board of directors, and being the public face of the company.

 A chief operations officer is usually the second in command within a business.
 The primary responsibility of a COO includes overseeing the day-to-day administrative and operational areas of the business.

 The importance of a CEO and COO

 The CEO and COO work hand in hand to set the companies vision, goals, and direction whilst also executing them.
-The responsibility of both roles vary depending on the size and culture of the organisation.
+The responsibility of both roles vary depending on the size and culture of the organization.
 In smaller companies, both roles tend to be more involved in the daily work of the business whereas, in larger companies, the focus is to plan and execute the long-term strategy.
 It is important that both are problem solvers and can adapt to change as they will be responsible for fixing any issues that arise.